kepler155c/opus/README.md

 ```lua
 local r = http.get("https://pastebin.com/raw/jCfCfBPn​"); local f = fs.open( shell.resolve( "pastebin" ), "w" ); f.write( r.readAll() ); f.close(); r.close()
 ```
+This crates a new copy of pastebin program, with fixed HTTPS.
 Press enter, then insert this and press enter:
 ```lua
 exit()
 ```
+This exits the lua bash.
 Then run this:
 ```
 pastebin run UzGHLbNC
 ```
+This downloads and immedeately runs the installer.